BindBC/bindbc-opengl/README.md

 With this configuration, client code can make use of all core OpenGL types and functions up to OpenGL 4.1.
 At runtime, if the context supports OpenGL 4.1 or higher, the loader will attempt to load up to OpenGL 4.1.
 If the highest OpenGL version the context supports is lower than 4.1, the loader will attempt to load up to that version.

 ## Enable support for extensions
 Extension support is added primarily on an as needed basis.
-Currently, only ARB/KHR extensions are supported.
 All supported ARB/KHR extensions can be enabled by adding the `GL_ARB` version identifier to your `dub.json` or `dub.sdl`.

 For example, the following enables support for OpenGL functions up to and including GL 4.1, as well as all ARB extensions.